FindMySchool LogoFindMySchool

 Environmental and civic-minded activity also appears more than tokenistic.
 The Earth Alliance work is described as influencing practice beyond the school, which signals an outward-facing student culture where projects can extend into trust-wide work rather than staying within a single club.

 Academic results are consistently solid, with GCSE outcomes placing the school above the England average overall in the FindMySchool performance context.
-Ranked 496th in England and 3rd in Plymouth for GCSE outcomes (FindMySchool ranking, based on official data), the school sits comfortably within the top 25% of schools in England.
+Ranked 493rd out of 3,895 schools in England and 3rd in Plymouth for GCSE academic outcomes (FindMySchool ranking, based on official data), the school sits comfortably within the top 25% of schools in England.

-Grade distribution shows a sizeable top-end: 24.5% of GCSE entries were grades 9 to 8, and 46% were grades 9 to 7.
-EBacc outcomes are more mixed, with 34.5% achieving grades 5+ in the EBacc subjects and an average EBacc APS of 5.82.
+Grade distribution shows a sizeable top-end, with 48% of GCSE entries at grades 9 to 7 in the current published measure.
+EBacc outcomes are more mixed, with 36.9% achieving grades 5+ in the EBacc subjects and an average EBacc APS of 5.9.

 In sixth form, outcomes are more mid-pack in national terms.
-Ranked 1,177th in England and 4th in Plymouth for A-level outcomes (FindMySchool ranking, based on official data), performance sits in line with the middle 35% of schools in England (25th to 60th percentile).
+Ranked 1,004th out of 2,549 providers in England for A-level academic outcomes and 4th in Plymouth for sixth-form outcomes (FindMySchool ranking, based on official data), performance sits in line with the middle range of schools in England.

 For parents comparing local options, the FindMySchool Local Hub pages can be useful for side-by-side comparisons, especially when weighing a selective grammar against high-performing comprehensives and other grammars.